iclr-blogposts/2025/_posts/2025-04-28-lost-in-prediction.md

 This study serves as a foundation for further exploration, highlighting the need for new macroeconomic models or tasks that can effectively assess the influence of extracted narratives on the economy.

-# Limitations
-Twitter only represents a very small and biased set of narratives

-This research has potential limitations while facing several challenges.
-First, focusing on short-term prediction horizons (nowcasting) presents a significant challenge due to the inherent complexity and randomness of economic markets.
-The Efficient Market Hypothesis suggests that the predictive power of nowcasting is limited, as public information is instantly reflected in asset prices.
-However, Narrative Economics proposes that narratives can affect peoples' decisions and therefore help us predict and understand economic fluctuations \citep{shiller2017narrative}.

-We focused on a limited number of economic targets (FFR, S\&P 500, and VIX) influenced and shifted by diverse, external and unobserved sources.
-Utilizing other financial targets or other tasks, such as anomaly detection or profit prediction, might have lead to stronger evidences of the impact of narratives on the economy.

-Identifying the temporal lag between the emergence of a narrative and its potential influence on financial targets presents another hurdle.
-Although being comprehensive, our experiments only examined limited lags and prediction horizons.

-While our datasets were carefully curated to capture potential narratives, identifying them definitively is challenging, especially when aggregating multiple narratives for a holistic economic picture.
-The definition of ``narrative'' is broad and subjective, and narratives are typically only recognizable as such in retrospect.
-Combined with the inherent noise and susceptible to misinformation in social media, extracting reliable narratives with certainty is a complex task.

-Regarding geographical aspects, this work is limited to English-language data, and to US-centric macroeconomic indicators.

-Lastly, we are limited to publicly accessible LLMs with a known cutoff date, to avoid potential ``future'' world knowledge.
-Utilizing other models might lead to better results.

-It is important to acknowledge that this research deals with predicting human and economic behavior, which carries potential risks of misuse.
-This technology could be applied in harmful or unfair ways, and therefore should be developed and used with caution and awareness of its ethical implications.

-# Limitations - What Our Research Doesn't Cover
+# Our Research Limits & Challenges

-This research has potential limitations while facing several challenges:
+Like any research, this project has potential limitations and faced several interesting challenges:

 First, we focused on "nowcasting" – predicting indicators right now or very soon.
-Economy markets are inherently complex and involves randomess, which in a short time period can possess a sifnificant challenge for prediction.
-The Efficient Market Hypothesis suggests that the predictive power of nowcasting is limited as asset prices react instntly to new public information.
-However, Narrative Economics theory proposes that narratives affect people's decision, giving us a potential edge to predict economic fluctuations <d-cite key="shiller2017narrative"></d-cite>.
+Economic markets are inherently complex and involve randomness, making accurate short-term prediction a significant challenge.
+The Efficient Market Hypothesis suggests that the predictive power of nowcasting is limited as asset prices react instantly to public information.
+However, Narrative Economics theory proposes that narratives affect people's decisions, potentially giving us an edge in predicting economic fluctuations <d-cite key="shiller2017narrative"></d-cite>.

-We only looked at a few economic variables: FFR, S&P 500, and VIX, influenced and shifted by diverse, external and unobserved sources.
-Looking at different targets, or trying other tasks like detacting market anomalies or profit prediction, might have shown stronger evidences of the impact of narratives on the economy.
+We only looked at a few specific economic variables (FFR, S&P 500, and VIX), influenced and shifted by diverse, external, and unobserved sources.
+Looking at different targets, or trying other tasks like detecting market anomalies or predicting profit, might have shown stronger evidence of the impact of narratives on the economy.

-The challenge of timing: When does a narrative actually start to impact the market? and Until when?
+The challenge of timing: When does a narrative actually start to impact the market, and for how long?
 Does it take hours, days, weeks?
-Although being comprehensing, our experiments only examined limited lags and prediction horizons.
+Although comprehensive, our experiments only examined a limited set of time lags and prediction horizons.

-What IS a Narrative? while our datasets were carefully curated to capture potential narratives, identifying them definitively is challenging, especially when aggregating multiple narratives for a holistic economic picture.
-The definition of "narrative" is broad and subjective, and narratives are often only recognizable as such in retrospect.
-Combined with the inherent noise, biases and misinformation in social media, extracting clear, reliable narratives out of that mix is a complex task.
+What IS a Narrative?: While our datasets were carefully curated to capture potential narratives, definitively identifying them is challenging, especially when trying to aggregate multiple narratives for a holistic economic picture.
+The definition of "narrative" itself is broad and subjective, often only becoming clear in retrospect.
+This, combined with the inherent noise, biases, and misinformation common on social media, makes extracting clear, reliable narratives a complex task.

-Our Worldview: Our analysis is based on English-language data and focused on US-centric macroeconomic indicators, only collected from Twitter.
-Narratives and economies work differently around the world, in other social media platforms and other outlets, and this is definitely an area for future expansion.
+Our worldview: Our analysis relies on English-language data from Twitter and focused on US-centric macroeconomic indicators.
+Narratives and economies work differently around the world and on different social media platforms or other outlets.
+This is definitely an area for future expansion.

-Lastly, we are limited to publicly accessible LLMs with a known cutoff date, to ensure the models cannot "cheat" by using future world knowledge.
-However, utilizing different models may lead to better results.
+Lastly, we are limited to publicly accessible LLMs with a known cutoff date to ensure the models couldn't "cheat" by accessing future knowledge.
+However, utilizing different models might lead to better results.

-A Quick Word on Ethics: This research deals with technology that tries to predict human and economic behaviour.
-It's important to state clearly that this kind of tech could be misused in harmful or unfair ways (e.g., for market manipulation or unfair practices).
-We believe it needs to be developed and used with caution and awareness of its ethical implications.
+A quick word on ethics: This research involves technology aimed at predicting human and economic behavior.
+It's vital to state clearly that this kind of tech could be misused in harmful or unfair ways (e.g., for market manipulation or unfair practices).
+We strongly believe it needs to be developed and used with caution and constant awareness of its ethical implications.

 <br>